Arasirwa/stunning-computing-machine/CONTRIBUTING.md

 ## 🧱 Branching Strategy

 -   Always branch off of `main`.
 -   Use a clear and descriptive naming convention for your branches:
     -   `feature/your-feature-name`
-  - `bugfix/fix-what-it-does`
+    -   `bugfix/the-bug-being-fixed`
     -   `hotfix/urgent-fix-name`
-  - `chore/cleanup-or-setup-task`
+    -   `chore/refactor-or-maintenance`

 ---

 ## 🚀 Development Workflow

+1.  **Sync Your `main` Branch**
-1.  **Pull the latest changes from `main`**
+    Before starting, pull the latest changes from the upstream repository.
-    Before starting any work, make sure your `main` branch is up-to-date.
     ```bash
     git checkout main
     git pull origin main
     ```

-2.  **Create a new branch**
+2.  **Create a New Branch**
-    Create a new branch from `main` using the naming convention above.
+    Create your new branch from `main` using the naming convention.
     ```bash
     git checkout -b feature/your-feature-name
     ```

 3.  **Develop and Commit**
-    Write your code, test it locally, and commit your changes with clear, descriptive messages.
+    Write your code and tests.
+Commit your work in small, logical chunks with clear messages.
+We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
-    - Follow a readable commit style (e.g., [Conventional Commits](https://www.conventionalcommits.org/)):
+    -   **Examples:**
-      - `feat: added login functionality`
+        -   `feat: add user authentication endpoint`
-      - `fix: correct typo in signup form`
+        -   `fix: resolve null pointer exception in payment processing`
-    - Break up large changes into multiple small, logical commits.
+        -   `docs: update contributing guidelines`

-4.  **Push your branch**
+4.  **Push Your Changes**
-    Push your new branch to the remote repository.
+    Push your branch to the remote repository.
     ```bash
     git push origin feature/your-feature-name
     ```

 5.  **Open a Pull Request (PR)**
-    - Go to the repository on GitHub.
+    -   Go to the repository on GitHub and click the **"Compare & pull request"** button.
-    - Click the "Compare & pull request" button for your new branch.
-    - Fill out the PR template with a clear description of your changes.
+    -   Fill out the PR template with a detailed description of your changes.
-    - Assign reviewers to your PR.
-    - Link any related issues by using keywords like `Closes #issue-number` in the PR description.
+    -   Link any related issues using keywords like `Closes #issue-number` in the description.
+    -   Assign at least one reviewer.

-6.  **Code Review**
+6.  **Code Review and Merge**
-    - Wait for your PR to be reviewed.
-At least one approval is required before merging.
+    -   Your PR requires at least one approval before it can be merged.
-    - Respond to any comments or change requests from the reviewers.
-    - If you push new commits to your branch, the approval status may be reset.
+    -   Respond to feedback and push any necessary changes.
+Pushing new commits may reset the approval status.

-7.  **Merge**
-    - Once the PR is approved and all checks have passed, the Scrum Master or a project maintainer will merge it into `main`.
+    -   Once approved, a project maintainer will **squash and merge** your PR into `main`.
-    - Squash merges are preferred to maintain a clean and readable commit history.
-    - The `main` branch is protected—direct pushes are disabled.
-All changes must go through a PR.

 ---

+## 🧹 Branch Cleanup

+After your PR is merged, keep our repository tidy by deleting your branches.
+1.  **Delete the remote branch:** You can usually do this with the "Delete branch" button on the PR page after it's merged.
+2.  **Delete the local branch:** Switch back to `main` and remove the local copy.
+    ```bash
+    git checkout main
+    git branch -d feature/your-feature-name
+    ```

+---

 ## 📦 Code Quality

--   **Format your code** before pushing to ensure a consistent style across the project.
+-   **Format your code** using the project's established style guide before pushing.
--   **Write tests** where applicable to cover new features and bug fixes.
+-   **Write tests** to cover new features and bug fixes.
--   **Ensure it runs locally** without any errors before opening a pull request.
+-   **Ensure all tests pass** locally before opening a pull request.

 ---

 ## 💡 Tips

--   Keep your Pull Requests focused and small.
-As a rule of thumb: one feature or one bug fix per PR.
+-   Keep your Pull Requests **focused and small**.
+One feature or bug fix per PR.
--   Use **Draft PRs** to signal that your work is in progress and to get early feedback from the team.
+-   Use **Draft PRs** to signal work-in-progress and get early feedback.
--   Never commit sensitive information like `.env` files, credentials, or large binary files.
+-   Never commit sensitive information like `.env` files, credentials, or large binaries.

----
+Thanks for helping us build something awesome! 💥